Preservation Hall Jazz Band: Early years

 In the 1950s, Larry Borenstein, an art dealer from Milwaukee, managed Preservation Hall in the French Quarter as an art gallery.
 To attract customers, he invited local New Orleans jazz musicians to play.
 After their honeymoon in 1961, Allan Jaffe and his wife Sandra visited to hear some traditional New Orleans jazz.
 The Jaffes were from Pennsylvania.
 Allan Jaffe was a tuba player who had graduated from the Wharton School of Business in Philadelphia, while his wife had been employed at an advertising agency.
 They attended concerts, grew to love the French Quarter, and stayed longer than they had intended.
 Borenstein asked if they wanted to manage Preservation Hall, and they agreed.

 Allan Jaffe hired local musicians whose ages ranged from the 60s to the 90s.
 Many were struggling with poverty, racism, and illness.
 At first the Jaffes served no alcohol, used no amplification, and didn't advertise.
 In 1963, Allan Jaffe began to tour with bands in the U.S. and in other countries.
 These tours included such popular figures as pianist Sweet Emma Barrett, trumpeter Kid Thomas Valentine, brothers Percy Humphrey and Willie Humphrey, trumpeter De De Pierce and his wife, pianist Billie Pierce.
 The most popular was clarinetist George Lewis, whose reputation preceded the Hall.
 Fans from all over the world came to New Orleans to hear traditional jazz.
+French clarinetist Michel Sebastiani later became an Olympic fencing coach for the U.S. national team.